Adinch/AdinchSDK-iOS/README.md

 Adinch
 ===========
-This part of our functionality is based on <a href=http://www.apache.org/licenses/LICENSE-2.0.html>Apache License, Version 2.0</a>.
+Mediation meets the requirements of <a href=http://www.apache.org/licenses/LICENSE-2.0.html>Apache License, Version 2.0</a>.
 All copyrights respected.

+The development is based on the source codes(вставить ссылку http://code.google.com/p/adwhirl/) of AdWhirl.

 Adinch for iOS is provided in source rather than framework form so you must build it by incorporating the Adinch sub-folder into your Xcode project.